AmirAynede/LB2-project-Group-1/README.md

-# Prediction of the secretory signal peptide
+# Prediction of secretory signal peptide presence in Eukaryotic Proteins
 ## Laboratory of Bioinformatics 2 2025/2026 -  Alma Mater Studiorum Università di Bologna

 ### Abstract
-Signal peptides are typically short peptides located in the N-terminal of proteins that carry information for protein secretion and are cleaved upon localization. *In-silico* prediction of signal peptides is crucial for functional annotation and localization.
+Signal peptides are typically short peptides located in the N-terminal of protein sequences that carry information for protein secretion and are cleaved upon localization. *In-silico* prediction of signal peptides is crucial for functional annotation and localization.

 ## 1. Data Collection
 **Objective:** retrieve relevant datasets from UniProtKB.